jamesmillerio/gpio-to-mqtt/README.md

 ### Configuration Options

-*PollingIntervalMs:* The frequency with which to check for pin state changes in milliseconds.
-*MQTT.Broker:* The MQTT broker host name or ip.
+*PollingIntervalMs:* The frequency with which to check for pin state changes in milliseconds *MQTT.Broker:* The MQTT broker host name or ip.
 *MQTT.Port:* The MQTT broker listening port.
 *Pins[].GPIOPin:* The GPIO pin number to monitor (NOT the BCM pin number).